 Animal Kingdom FastPass+ Tips

-- Because Animal Kingdom is starting to offer distinct nighttime experiences, plan accordingly.
+- Because Animal Kingdom has started to offer distinct nighttime experiences, plan accordingly.
 Here are the two strategies we would recommend: Make your reservations for late morning/early afternoon and get to the park right at opening.
 This will allow you to go on most of the in-demand attractions while giving you an opportunity to get additional FastPasses later in the day.
 Alternatively, if you definitely want to have an evening at Animal Kingdom, make your FastPasses for 5 PM or later.
 This is great for if you want to park hop from another park earlier in the day.

 - You can get extra FastPasses after you’ve used your first three via the MyDisneyExperience app or the FastPass kiosks throughout the park.
 For more info, read our entire guide on how to get your extra FastPass+ rides.

 - Want more FastPass+ tips?
 Check out our 10 FastPass+ Tips You Need To Know post, and don’t miss our Tips on Securing Hard to Get FastPass+ Reservations.
 We also have more MyMagic+ and FastPass+ tips here.

 - Epcot FastPass+ Tips and Guide

 Plan your Disney World Vacation with a FREE Vacation Planning DVD from Disney

 Want to get even more prepared for your Disney World vacation?
 Click the graphic above to sign up for a free official Disney World vacation planning DVD from Disney.
 This fun resource is a great way to learn more about the parks and get excited about your upcoming trip to Orlando.
 Plus, did I mention that it’s completely free?